dotMargui/margarida/content/post/ius-aedificandi/index.md

 subtitle: Relatório para a unidade curricular de Direito do Urbanismo (2021)

 # Summary for listings and search engines
-summary: Relatório para Direito do Urbanismo sobre o jus aedificandi
+summary: Relatório para a unidade curricular Direito do Urbanismo sobre o jus aedificandi (2021)

 # Link this post with a project
 projects: []